 Quarkus is backed by Redhat and it's quickly gaining ground for creating high-performance, and scalable Java applications.
 One of the key features of Quarkus based applications is fast boot time.

-Many Java programmers are looking to try Quarkus for fast and reactive Microservices and if you also want to learn Quarkus in 2022, I highly recommend you to check out this Starting with Quarkus course by Antonio Goncalves, one of the Quarkus pioneers on Udemy.
+Many Java programmers are looking to try Quarkus for fast and reactive Microservices and if you also want to learn Quarkus in depth, I highly recommend you to check out this Starting with Quarkus course by Antonio Goncalves, one of the Quarkus pioneers on Udemy.
 This 3.5-hour long course is a great starting point for any Java developer willing to learn Quarkus.

 This is another modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.